 What teachers and educators can do to ensure their teaching style offers enabling environments for the growth of kindness, compassion and love.

 It all begins with self-love.
 Accepting and loving ourselves as individuals lead to being more loving and caring towards others.
-To initiate this process we have to support our students in accepting and loving themselves just as they are.
+To initiate this process we need to support our students in accepting and loving themselves for who they are.
 This is best done when we treat our students as our equal partners.
 This begins with building solid grounds during the Foundation Years as this period has the strongest influence on child’s future behaviour.
 Not all of us, however, teach Early Years students.
 There will always be a good moment to begin regardless of your students’ age, and it will still be possible to achieve great results.

 How to instil self-love in children

 The Positive Pedagogy and Enabling Environments approaches are one of the best tools that teachers can use to effectively support their students to love and accept themselves.
 The most important principle to remember is that although it is the child who we are working with, in reality we will be working with ourselves.
 We need to be caring and understanding ourselves in order to help our students become more compassionate and kind.

 In Positive Pedagogy educators work on their own behaviour and attitudes first because only then will it be possible for them to inspire their students.

 This understanding is fundamental as in reality we will not be demanding any types of behaviour from the students, but rather from ourselves.
 Positive Pedagogy requires us to become role models, supporters, followers, inspirers, co-travellers, guides, mentors, partners, and friends.

 Positive Pedagogy is a unique approach that encourages teachers to open their hearts towards individuality of students and to welcome them as they are.
 This seems particularly important in schools and nurseries because labelling and comparing happens just too often there.
 Positive Educators become supporters of their students and let them be the main directors of their own life.